aws-deepracer/ude-ros-bridge/ude_ros_env/README.md

 ## UDE ROS Environment

-The UDE ROS Environment package is a part of ROS bridge implementation of Unified Distributed Environment (UDE) to provide the integration between UDE and ROS.
+The UDE ROS Environment package is a part of ROS bridge implementation of the Unified Distributed Environment (UDE) that provides integration between UDE and ROS.

 ## License